sp2728/WSD-Mini-Project-1/gitCommands.md

 In this way, you can create repositories on GitHub.

 You can keep code files, text files, images or any kind of a file in a repository.

+## 2. Clone
+When you create a repository on GitHub, it exists as a remote repository.
+You can clone your repository to create a local copy on your computer and synchronize between the two locations.

+Basically, Cloning a git repository means that you create a local copy of the code provided by developer.

+You can simply do it with a command line: git clone

+For Example, git://github.com/facebook/facebook-ios-sdk.git.